-The goal of The Institute of the Humanities is to provide students with immersive learning within the humanities.
+The Institute for the Humanities aims to provide students with immersive learning within the humanities.
 Students are provided the opportunity to participate in problem-based learning experiences, with cross-curricular projects and assignments within the cohort.
 Field trips and guest speakers give students exposure to college and career opportunities.